Community College for Military Veterans

 Convenient and Inexpensive Option for Student Veterans: Community College

-There are many different options when it comes to getting a degree.
+There are numerous options available for obtaining a degree.
 One of those is attending school at a community college.
-These colleges, which are also sometimes called junior colleges, are a smart choice for a lot of people.
+These colleges, also known as junior colleges, are a smart choice for many people.

 The Cost of Community College

 The cost of community college is a lot more affordable than four-year options.
-If you plan to transfer to a four-year school after you receive your associate’s degree, you will save a lot of money versus going to only a four-year school.
+If you plan to transfer to a four-year school after receiving your associate’s degree, you will save a significant amount of money compared to attending a four-year school directly.

 Smaller Campus

-As a whole, community colleges will have smaller campuses that four-year schools.
+As a whole, community colleges will have smaller campuses than four-year schools.
 This makes getting around a lot easier and a lot less overwhelming.
-This can be a good thing for a young 18-year-old high school graduate or the 30-something going back to school after twenty years.
+This can be beneficial for both an 18-year-old high school graduate and a 30-something individual returning to school after a twenty-year break.

 In addition to a smaller campus, you will also find smaller classes.
 While the average for a bigger school can be 150-300 students in a class, you would find an average of 25-30 students in a community college class.
 This also makes getting to know your professor and form a relationship with them.